History of the Jews in Cuba

-The history of the Jews in Cuba goes back to the 1400s.
+The history of the Jews in Cuba possibly begins in 1492 from Spain to the island with the first expedition of Christopher Columbus to the Americas.
 Jewish Cubans, Cuban Jews, or Cubans of Jewish heritage, have lived in the nation of Cuba for centuries.
 Some Cubans trace Jewish ancestry to Marranos (forced converts to Christianity) who came as colonists, though few of these practice Judaism today.
 The majority of Cuban Jews are descended from European Jews who immigrated in the early 20th century.
 More than 24,000 Jews lived in Cuba in 1924 and still more immigrated to the country in the 1930s.
 Following the 1959 communist revolution, 94% of the country's Jews emigrated, most of them to the United States.
 In 2007 an estimated 1,500 known Jewish Cubans remained in the country, overwhelmingly located in Havana.
 Several hundred have since immigrated to Israel.
 Considered one of the most important Latin American Jewish sites, Beth Shalom Temple is the epicenter for current Jewish life in Cuba and still conducts weekly Shabbat services.

 In addition to the descendants of Cuban Jews living in the United States, there is also a significant population which claims descent from non-Cuban Jews and from Cuban gentiles.